Harvey Weinstein’s Connection To Black Cube Spy Firm Under Federal Investigation

 In New York, Weinstein is currently facing six state charges, including the charges of rape and felony sexual assault.
 The latter charge carries a minimum 10-year sentence and a maximum of life in prison.
 Weinstein pleaded not guilty and denied all of the accusations.
 No date has been set for the trial.
 Weinstein is also under investigation for acts committed in Los Angeles and London.

-Reports by the New Yorkerin November 2017 reveal that Weinstein had sought out Black Cube, founded by former members of the Israeli secret service, to gather information on the women that had been making accusations, with reports singling out Rose McGowan as a specific target.
+Reports by the New Yorker in November 2017 reveal that Weinstein had sought out Black Cube, founded by former members of the Israeli secret service, to gather information on the women that had been making accusations, with reports singling out Rose McGowan as a specific target.
 The report received a comment from one of Weinstein’s lawyer David Boies, who referred to the involvement with the firm as a “mistake”.